vlas-sokolov/bayesian-ngc1333/README.md

-This repository provides the code necessary to reproduce the nested sampling results on the Green Bank Ammonia Survey ([GAS](https://arxiv.org/abs/1704.06318)) data on NGC 1333.
+This repository provides the code necessary to reproduce the nested sampling results on the Green Bank Ammonia Survey ([GAS](https://arxiv.org/abs/1704.06318)) data on NGC 1333 (Sokolov et al., submitted).
 It includes the scripts for data import, spectral sampling, methods to parallelize the sampling on a spectral cube, and scripts for the collection and visualization of the results.